 Equations 4 and 5 together form the VIIRS R2016.0 atmospheric correction algorithm code base and equations 2 and 4 are the MODIS R2010.0 algorithms, all of which use latitude based coefficients.

-The coefficients for all of the algorithms have been derived through regression analyses of the toa brightness temperatures in the relevant VIIRS bands in conditions that have been identified as cloud-free, with coincident and contemporaneous in situ measurements from drifting and moored buoys and ancillary variables θ and Tsfc.
+The coefficients for all algorithms have been derived through regression analyses of the toa brightness temperatures in the relevant VIIRS bands in conditions that have been identified as cloud-free, with coincident and contemporaneous in situ measurements from drifting and moored buoys and ancillary variables θ and Tsfc.
 The criterion for coincidence is within 10km, and for contemporaneity is within 30 minutes ((Minnett, 1991)).

 The coefficients for the VIIRS R2016.0 algorithms are plotted in Figure 10 and the a0 coefficients shown in Table 2 and Table 3 for the 2 band and 3 band algorithms, respectively.